 A shifting edge of sand, saltmarsh, and tidal creeks — where the North Sea shapes a coastline rich in history, wildlife, and walking freedom.

-The Norfolk Coast is one of England’s most evocative walking regions, perfect for self-guided walking holidays and outdoor adventures.
-Stretching from Hunstanton in the west to Hopton-on-Sea in the east, the coast offers an ever-changing mix of beaches, dunes, marshes, and fishing villages — all connected by the Norfolk Coast Path, part of the National Trail network.
+The Norfolk Coast is one of England’s most evocative walking regions, perfect for self-guided walking holidays, slow journeys, and immersive outdoor adventures.
+Stretching from Hunstanton in the west to Hopton-on-Sea in the east, the coastline offers an ever-changing mix of beaches, dunes, marshes, and fishing villages — all connected by the Norfolk Coast Path, part of the National Trail network.

 Along the way, you’ll pass through some of Norfolk’s most celebrated destinations, including Wells-next-the-Sea, Blakeney, Cley-next-the-Sea, Sheringham, and Cromer.
 The scenery changes constantly: wide sands at Holkham, seal colonies at Blakeney Point and Horsey Gap, saltmarsh channels at Morston, and dramatic cliffs near Sheringham and Hunstanton.
-This is also a place where small harbours, windmills, and historic churches dot the landscape, linking centuries of coastal life.
+This is also a landscape where small harbours, windmills, and historic churches reflect centuries of coastal life, with charming inns and seaside cottages providing welcoming places to stay along the route.

-Whether you walk the entire length or explore shorter loops inland through flint-built villages, the Norfolk Coast offers a rare balance of raw nature, traditional charm, and coastal accessibility.
+Whether you walk the entire length, enjoy relaxed cycling holidays between villages, or explore short loops inland through flint-built towns, the Norfolk Coast offers a rare balance of raw nature, traditional charm, and coastal accessibility.

 A 93-mile trail from Hunstanton to Hopton-on-Sea, linking beaches, marshes, and seaside towns.